postmanlabs/labs-docs/src/pages/docs/getting-started/creating-your-first-workspace.md

 When you first open Postman, you will be in your default personal workspace.
 You can create more workspaces for your personal use and to work with teammates.
 To create more workspaces, you need to sign in to your [Postman account](/docs/getting-started/postman-account/).

+To create a new workspace, do the following:

 1. Select **Workspaces** in the upper left.
 Select **Create Workspace** to add a new workspace.
 You can also search for existing workspaces using the search bar or select one from the dropdown list.

     <img alt="Change workspace or create new" src="https://assets.postman.com/postman-docs/workspace-switcher-v9.1.jpg" width="300px"/>